Olex2/Olex2Manual/GettingAroundOlex2/changing_the_structure_view.md

 The same display options apply for changing the appearance of the atoms during a refinement as can be used for generating images.
 These can be found under `View|Quick Drawing Styles`, alternatively right click on the graphics display window and under Draw Style select the desired appearance.

 ## Atom Display Quality
 Quality - the quality of the atom appearance can be adjusted using the slider bar.
-Alternatively right click in the display window under Draw quality is the option to change between High, Medium or Low or type qual -h/m/l.
+Alternatively right click in the display window under Draw quality is the option to change between High, Medium or Low or type `CODE qual -h/m/l`.
 When very large structures or packing diagrams are displayed, the graphics may respond slowly if the draw quality is set too high - besides, you will see the same regardless of which quality setting you choose!

 ## Rotating a Structure
 Using the mouse is probably the simplest way to rotate the structure, simply click with the left mouse button in the graphics screen (avoiding atoms or Q-peaks) and move the mouse.
 Holding Ctrl down at the same time rotates the structure around in the plane of the screen.
 You can also use Shift + direction keys to rotate the structure using the keyboard.